Yes. All Alexa devices needs to be plugged into some power source, typically the wall or a battery, to work.

 When your Echo Dot loses power, it turns off.
+Power lose does not cause Echo to reset.
 All Connection to Amazon’s cloud is severed, meaning your Echo device can’t have Alexa listen to or respond to your voice commands anymore.

 One the plus side, unplugging your Echo Dot ensures the device cannot trigger Alexa to hear you.
 Without power, Echo’s microphones aren’t turned on.
 So you don’t need to be concerned about Alexa overhearing your conversations or waking up when you haven’t summoned her with a voice command.

 What happens When Echo Can’t Connect To The Internet?